clojure-liberator/liberator/README.markdown

 ## Actions

-Actions work the same way as handlers but cannot return anything.
+Actions work the same way as decisions but to not branch to different ongoing decisions.
 Actions presume some side-effect will occur.
 They are called when some underlying resource state is to be mutated during the POST, PUT and DELETE methods of the HTTP protocol.
+Actions can return an updated context the same way decisions do.
+However the boolean intepretation is ignored.

+You can think of an action as a decision point where both branches lead to the same next decision.

 ## Declarations

 Declarations work the same way as decisions but return a value rather than a boolean.
 Resources indicate their capabilities via declarations.
 What each declaration should provide depends on the declaration type so you should check examples and documentation.

 # Examples